isomerpages/mindef-sg101/_economy/surviving-our-independence/1959-1965-early-economic-strategies.md

 This was severely disruptive to the economy, making Singapore unattractive to foreign investors.
 “The running joke was that a factory would be set up on Monday and all sorts of banners screaming ‘Exploitation of Workers’ would be hung up by Friday,” shared I.F.
 Tang, who was part of the UN team of experts.

 Furthermore, in 1963, the newly formed Federation of Malaysia came under attack by Indonesia.
 Back then, Indonesia believed that Malaysia was formed to contain Indonesian influence in the region.
-As such, it embarked on [Konfrontasi](https://eresources.nlb.gov.sg/history/events/126b6b07-f796-4b4c-b658-938001e3213e), a low-intensity confrontation between Indonesia and Malaysia.
+Thus, it embarked on [Konfrontasi](https://eresources.nlb.gov.sg/history/events/126b6b07-f796-4b4c-b658-938001e3213e), a low-intensity confrontation between Indonesia and Malaysia.

 <div style="border:0px solid #0505f8;background-color:#f8f8f8;padding:1.2em;">